 Every object in the Study Center is called a “tool” and is either “on view” or “in use” in trainings by collectives and politically engaged artists.If democracy is “an endless meeting” and socialism “requires too many evenings,” then WOUND cultivates behaviors that might allow groups to gather together more carefully.
 WOUND director Caroline Woolard says, “I see this study center as a demonstration of the future of art school.
 Art departments will be the places where interdisciplinary teams are formed, utilizing practices of listening, attention, and collaboration that this study center honors.”IS IT WOOOND OR WAAAAUND?You decide.
 We say waaaund, to remind ourselves that time-keeping devices are always time-producing devices.
 As the past participle of the verb to wind, “wound” reaches back to a past that has seemingly been set in motion.
 And yet, as a present participle of the same verb, as seen, for example, in the phrase “the clock is wound,” the verb indicates a potentiality that can be altered, it indexes a conclusion that is not foregone.
 Nonetheless, when most visitors first see the word W-O-U-N-D, they will make an association to the much more common noun form: a wound, as in a harm or an injury.Perhaps the current injury on view at WOUND is in thinking that time has been wound against our desires: there is “too little time,” time moves “too quickly,” our time has been attenuated.
 WOUND asks: How, through collaboration, can we unwind time in order to render it open, unspecified, and inviting?
 How can we recognize the nature of our seemingly dwindling attention not as the result of being “wound up,” but as the result of being hurt or injured, an emotional claim which, necessarily, implies the ability to be healed?
 Can these practices render time a qualitative not quantitative phenomenon, something that is marked and construed for groups through mutuality rather than received through authority?WHO MADE THIS SPACE?WOUND director Caroline Woolard worked with curator Stamatina Gregory to select tools from artists and collectives whose multi-year practices register in the visual arts.
 Caroline Woolard is the creative director and exhibition designer for the space, and the “tools” in use and on view come from 19 artists and collectives: Ultra-red, Shaun Leonardo, the Order of the Third Bird, Project 404, Sick Time with Canaries, the Design Studio for Social Intervention, the Extrapolation Factory, Yoko Ono, taisha paggett and Ashley Hunt, Paul Ryan, Dave McKenzie, Judith Leemann, Adelheid Mers, Chloe Bass, Linda Montano, Danica Phelps, Matthew Buckingham, Nightwood, the New York Horological Society, and the National Watch and Clock Museum.
 Caroline Woolard makes art and institutions for the solidarity economy.
 Her method enjoins objects to their contexts of circulation.
 Woolard builds sculptures for barter only as she also co-creates international barter networks; she fabricates model Shaker housing as she also co-convenes organizers of community land trusts.
 WOUND, the study center launched here at 41 Cooper Gallery, is a continuation of Woolard’s dedication to art and also to the institutions which enable these objects to circulate.
 In its online archive, WOUND will present a full spectrum of tools, facilitators, and practices from the performing arts, speculative design, community organizing, geography,and engineering.

-Can these practices render time a qualitative not quantitative phenomenon?WHERE WILL THE STUDY CENTER GO NEXT?WHERE CAN I GET MORE INFORMATION?Go to http://woundstudycenter.com and read more about the artists and collectives in the show from this binder here.HOW CAN I SUPPORT WOUND?Please become a member.
+Can these practices render time a qualitative not quantitative phenomenon?WHERE WILL THE STUDY CENTER GO NEXT?We are looking for a permanent location.
+For inquiries regarding travelling The Study Center’s collection, or to offer a space to WOUND, please email Caroline Woolard at [email protected]WHERE CAN I GET MORE INFORMATION?Go to http://woundstudycenter.com and read more about the artists and collectives in the show from this binder here.HOW CAN I SUPPORT WOUND?Please become a member.
 Yearly membership is offered at a sliding scale, from $20–$200, based on what you can afford.
 Members are notified of trainings before the general public, have access to tools on member-only days, and enable us to continue to provide trainings to the public.
 Please write to [email protected] woundstudycenter.com if you would like to become a member.

 When the Glasgow School of Art invited me to give a lecture in Glasgow, I convinced them to commission a video so that I would not need to travel, and the video would honor the practices of a wide range of people in the Study Center.
 This way, the $1000 could be used to pay filmmakers and go online, visible to thousands of people.
 I wrote an email, asking members of the Study Center to participate, and explaining the overall budget.
 Many people agreed to be involved, so I went ahead and hired Herman Jean-Noel, a filmmaker who I met at TradeSchool, and who made a film about my work at Cornell.